aanastasiou/dgtools/doc/source/superstack.rst

 And finally, we have the nullary functions and those unary ones that do not receive any parameters from the stack, **but** do return values on it.

+In a naive implementation, the program ``[1 1 add 2 sub]`` (or ``1 + 1 - 2``) would include this pattern twice when
+the only difference between the two calls is the ``call binary_function`` part.

+To avoid this duplication, we can capture this general pattern in a ``generic_binary`` function whose only parameter is which function to call after it has poped two values from the stack.
+And in doing so, we would also be reducing duplication for unary functions, since they are **nested** in the binary pattern.

+The same observation holds for nullary functions that *return a result*.
+These conform to the :math:`y=f()` pattern and basically imply simply calling the function.
+In this case however, there is no additional memory saving from embeding them one level down in the *Binary/Unary* function pattern.
+This is because a call to *Binary/Unary* costs 5 bytes: 3 bytes to set the ``binary_unary_function`` it needs to call and 2 bytes to make the call.